isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 86.&nbsp;Unfortunately, many online users abuse the power and privacy which online anonymity affords them.

 {:start="87"}
-87.&nbsp;I had earlier covered how online anonymity is a driver of online harms and leads to the Online Disinhibition Effect.&nbsp;
+87.&nbsp;I had earlier covered how online anonymity is a driver of online harms and leads to the Online Disinhibition Effect.

 {:start="88"}
 88.&nbsp;Anonymity also exacerbates the impact of harm on victims.

 </p><p style="margin-left: 40px">a) First, victims may become more distrustful of those around them.
 They wonder who it is posting on their social media sites.
 They do not know if the perpetrator is indeed someone they might know.

 </p><p style="margin-left: 40px">b) Second, victims will not be able to obtain legal recourse from perpetrators.
-By definition, they cannot commence legal proceedings, or enforce Court judgements, against an unknown person.&nbsp;
+By definition, they cannot commence legal proceedings, or enforce Court judgements, against an unknown person.

 <i>B. Limitations of existing options</i>